 Keep in mind that even proper surfacing can't prevent all injuries.
-Also, the greater the height of the equipment, the more likely kids are to get injured if they fall from it.
+Also, the greater the height of the equipment, the more likely kids may get injured if they fall from it.

 Playground equipment should be designed for three different age groups: infants and toddlers under 2, 2- to 5-year-olds (preschoolers), and 5- to 12-year-olds (school-age kids).